 Select the shared printer from the drop-down list.

-f.
+- f.
 Click Next.
-A series of messages display and you are prompted to install the printer driver.
+A series of messages display and you are prompted to install the printer driver. - g.
+Click Install driver.
+When a message displays that you successfully added the printer, click Next. - h.
+Close any open windows.